reactive/data-client/docs/api/Resource.md

 ## Provided and overridable methods

+These are the basic building blocks used to compile the [Request shapes](../api/RequestShape.md) below.

 ### static url<T extends typeof Resource>(urlParams?: Partial<AbstractInstanceType\<T>>) => string

 Computes the url based on the parameters.
 Default implementation follows `/urlRoot/[pk]` pattern.